 where $\alpha=-7.184$, $\beta=1.303$, and $\gamma=1.613$~\citep{Nedora:2020qtd}.
 Unlike Eq.~\ref{BNS_disk}, this prescription avoids the artificial saturation induced by the hyperbolic tangent.
 However, it predicts negligible disk ejecta for primaries with moderate to high compactness, approaching a floor of $M_{\rm disk}^{\rm BNS}\simeq 5\times10^{-4}\,\msun$ for $C_1\gtrsim 0.18$.
 This floor reflects the calibration uncertainty of the fit rather than a robust physical prediction for the disk mass~\citep{Kruger:2020gig}.

-Figure~\ref{appfig:new-bns-fit-comp} compares the fiducial ``Uniform'' BNS and NSBH populations, assuming the DD2 EOS, in the $u$ and $i$ band post-peak decline distributions when the alternative BNS ejecta fits of Eqs.~\ref{new_BNS_dyn} and \ref{new_BNS_disk} are used in place of the baseline prescription adopted in the main analysis.
-The new fits predict larger disk ejecta masses for low mass NSs, which shifts part of the BNS distribution rightward in the $i$ band, toward more slowly declining KNe.
+Figure~\ref{appfig:new-bns-fit-comp} compares the fiducial ``Uniform'' BNS and NSBH populations, assuming the DD2 EOS, in the $u$, $g$, and $i$ band post-peak decline distributions when the alternative BNS ejecta fits of Eqs.~\ref{new_BNS_dyn} and \ref{new_BNS_disk} are used in place of the baseline prescription adopted in the main analysis.
+The new fits predict larger disk ejecta masses for low mass NSs, which shifts the BNS distributions rightward in the the three bands, toward more slowly declining KNe.
 This increases the overlap with the fiducial NSBH population, although a substantial fraction of NSBH mergers still occupies the more slowly evolving region.